Meet the Team: Katie, our Wellbeing Link Worker.

 What are your top tips for wellbeing?

 Do activities that you find enjoyable, try not to follow the crowd.
-Just because its working for someone else, it might not work for you.
+Just because it's working for someone else, it might not work for you.
 Dip your hand in a couple of things before choosing the one for you.
 Taking small steps to boost you wellbeing is always key.

 What are your hobbies?